-Many women are faced with an unplanned pregnancy at some time in their life and it is estimated that approximately 200,000 unplanned pregnancies occur in Australia every year.
+Unplanned pregnancy is common and it is estimated that approximately 200,000 unplanned pregnancies occur in Australia every year.

 There are three choices available when you have an unplanned pregnancy:

 If the pregnancy test is positive, you can confirm the pregnancy with your GP, or a nurse or doctor at a family planning clinic.
-Seeing a nurse or doctor will also allow you to obtain further information, advice, assistance, or referral as needed.
-They can also do a pregnancy blood test which is more accurate than a urine test and can also give an estimation of how far pregnant you are.
+Seeing a nurse or doctor will also allowyou to obtain further information, advice, assistance, or referral as needed.
+They can also do a pregnancy blood test if needed, which is more accurate than a urine test and can give an estimation of how far pregnant you are.

-If you have symptoms of pregnancy, and have had at least one positive home pregnancy test and you know that you do not want to continue the pregnancy you do not need to see a health professional first, you can book into an abortion clinic without a referral.
+If you have symptoms of pregnancy, have had at least one positive home pregnancy test, and you know that you do not want to continue the pregnancy you do not need to see a GP, you can book into an abortion clinic without a referral.